souravjain540/scraping-amazon-article/readme.md

 For more advanced scraping, you can use a headless browser like [Playwright](https://crawlee.dev/docs/examples/playwright-crawler) to scrape Amazon.
 This method is more effective in preventing blocking and can handle websites with complex JavaScript interactions.

-To use Playwright with Crawlee, we can simply replace the `CheerioCrawler` with `PlaywrightCrawler`:
+To use Playwright with Crawlee, we can replace the `CheerioCrawler` with `PlaywrightCrawler`:

 ```typescript
 import { PlaywrightCrawler } from 'crawlee';